 Make sure to check with your lender to find out if they report payments.
 If the lender does report to credit bureaus, and, you default on your title loan, this will likely reduce your credit score.

 Finally, a default can result in repossession.
 This is typically the last resort for resolving the payment problem, but it can happen after one missed payment.
+Choosing your lender wisely to make sure repossession is indeed a last resort.

 Again, this is why it is important to keep an open line of communication with your lender.